Legal Advice for Compensation Insurance Claims & TPD Payouts

 1. If you have a valid workers’ compensation claim

-2. You could be eligible for other claims, e.g., common law claims, whole-person impairment, and total and permanent disability claims.
+2. Your eligibility for a common law claim, whole-person impairment, and total and permanent disability claims.

-3. The estimated value of workers’ compensation payments
+3. The statutory value of workers’ compensation payments

 6. How to prove legal liability